 A student previously enrolled in the graduate program at TTUHSC School of Nursing who has attended another institution and is seeking to return and transfer in course credit must apply for readmission.
-Courses accepted for transfer will be required to meet the standards for transfer credit.
+Courses accepted for transfer

 Offers of admission will be made approximately six - eight weeks following the application deadline.
 In order to assure a place in the desired program, applicants must comply with the following: